adnanmula/ocean-checking-in-bot/README.md

 # Ocean checking-in bot
+Tired of receiving HR mails because you always forget (or you are too lazy) to check-in?
+Then it's your lucky day, just plug in your raspberry pi or whatever and forget that you are subdued to this archaic presence control system.

 ## Not working days
 A sqlite db is used to keep track of non working days, add them using yor favorite client or with the following command: